-- use our best endeavours to make sure that a child with SEND gets the support they need this means doing everything we can to meet the needs of children and young people with SEND - ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND - designate a teacher to be responsible for co-ordinating SEND provision the Special Educational Needs co-ordinator, or SENDCo - inform parents when we are making special educational provision for their child - prepare a SEND information report, which we publish on our school website - state our arrangements for the admission of disabled children, - state the steps being taken to prevent disabled children from being treated less favourably than others, - provide facilities to enable access to our school for disabled children and publish our accessibility plan on our school website showing how we plan to improve access progressively over time - have due regard to the general duties to promote disability equality.
+- use our best endeavours to make sure that a child with SEND gets the support they need this means doing everything we can to meet the needs of children and young people with SEND. - ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND - designate a teacher to be responsible for co-ordinating SEND provision the Special Educational Needs co-ordinator, or SENCo - inform parents when we are making special educational provision for their child - prepare a SEN information report, which we publish on our school website - state our arrangements for the admission of disabled children, - state the steps being taken to prevent disabled children from being treated less favourably than others, - provide facilities to enable access to our school for disabled children and publish our accessibility plan on our school website showing how we plan to improve access progressively over time - have due regard to the general duties to promote disability equality.

-A member of our governing body has specific oversight of the school's arrangements for SEND and disability.
+A member of our governing body or a sub-committee has specific oversight of the school's arrangements for SEN and disability.
 This person is identified on the front page.
+All school

-All school leaders will regularly review how expertise and resources to address SEND can be used to build the quality of whole-school provision as part of our approach to school improvement.
+OFFICIA L -SENSITI VE leaders will regularly review how expertise and resources to address SEN can be used to build the quality of whole-school provision as part of our approach to school improvement.

-The quality of education and the progress made by pupils with SEND is a core part of our scho performance management arrangements and its approach to professional development for all teach and support staff.
-In addition, this also contributes to our school self-evaluation. ol's ning
+The quality of education and the progress made by pupils with SEN is a core part of our school's performance management arrangements and its approach to professional development for all teaching and support staff.
+In addition, this also contributes to our school self-evaluation.

-How Do Teachers Identify Pupils with SEND
+How Do Teachers Identify Pupils with SEND?
 See Flowchart for teachers

-- 6.2 Every school is required to identify and address the SEND of the pupils that they support. - 6.36 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
+6.2 Every school is required to identify and address the SEN of the pupils that they support.

+6.36 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.

-The identification of SEND is built into our overall approach to monitoring the progress and development of all our pupils.
+The identification of SEN is built into our overall approach to monitoring the progress and development of all our pupils.

-The steps below outlines the process that you as a teacher will follow to identify pupils with SEND.
+The steps below outlines the process that you as a teacher will follow to identify pupils with SEN.